 Our curriculum is designed to enable our children to be respectful and successful adults in terms of being able to find employment in the future, to maintain a healthy lifestyle and to be moral citizens.
 We aim to provide a relevant, progressive and well-structured academic curriculum, which enables children to develop and master a broad knowledge and wide range of skills.
 Our curriculum drivers of wellbeing, enquiry, outdoor environment and respect underpin our school curriculum and allow us to deliver our school aims and values.

 The curriculum is all the planned activities that the school organises in order to promote learning, personal growth and development.
 The aim of our curriculum is to encourage pupils to become competent, self-reliant learners, with the necessary knowledge and skills of the world about them.
 The curriculum is matched to the needs of all pupils and differentiated, according to need and ability, through quality first teaching (QFT).
 In order to achieve this, the school places great value on the traditional skills of Literacy and Numeracy as well as expertise in the fields of Science, ICT, Humanities, Arts and Physical Education.
 The school curriculum includes all the elements of National Curriculum and statutory Religious Education, but also includes environmental education, citizenship and other cross curricular themes.
-The curriculum underpins the developments of children spiritually, morally, socially and culturally (known as SMSC).
+The curriculum underpins the developments of children spiritually, morally, socially and culturally, reinforcing the children’s cultural capital (known as SMSC).

 In the Early Years Foundation Stage, learning is delivered through structured play.
 There is a balance between child-initiated learning and adult-led tasks based on the Early Years Curriculum, covering the prime areas of learning.

 - Personal, Social and Emotional Development

 - Physical development